SkyInkLearning/API_Documentation/README.md

 You have to also add the following in your appsettings.json file.

+You have to add the key name and value on azure if deploying there as well.

 ```json
 "ApiKeys": {
   "StandardApiKey": "PRODUCT-APINYCKEL"
 }
 ```

+There are other ways of doing this as well which I will look into in the future.

 ## Swagger Documentation: